Website Design Cost: Guide to Average Pricing in 2026

 By investing in Micro-interactions and Visual Hierarchy, you are performing Conversion Rate Optimisation (CRO) at the architectural level.

-Every £1,000 spent on refining the user flow can result in a 10x reduction in Customer Acquisition Cost (CAC), as your site becomes more efficient at turning a visitor into a lead.
+Every £1,000 spent refining the user flow can result in a 10x reduction in Customer Acquisition Cost (CAC), as your site becomes more efficient at turning visitors into leads.

 3. The Enterprise Custom Build (£30,000+)

 This is for brands that need to dominate their sector.
-We are talking about “Headless” architectures where the front end is decoupled from the back end for maximum website security and speed.
+We are talking about “Headless” architectures, where the front end is decoupled from the back end to maximise website security and speed.

 - Expect: Comprehensive information architecture audits, interactive elements such as Lottie animations, and multi-regional SEO strategies utilising Google Trends data.